acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 ![02](./02.png)

 3. Open an existing Content Type or create a new Content type.
 Use the Categories field to tag this Content Type with the workflow that should be used for Content of this type.
-This could be for example an 'Article (no approval)' Content type, with category 'No approval required' we defined before.
+This could be for example an 'Article (no approval)' Content type, with category 'No approval required' or 'Travel Article' with category '4 stage workflow' we defined before.
 We use this field to determine which custom workflow should run.

 ![03](./03.png)

 #### Trello

 1. Sign up to a free Trello account or use your existing Trello account.
 2. Create a new team.
-A personal board can not be used due to the limitations they have, which we will be highlighted later.
+A personal board can't be used due to some Trello limitations.
 3. Create a new board for each workflow that requires a Trello board for management.
 In our case, this will be '4 stage workflow'.

 ## Approve review by webhook Zap.